zwjc/twitter-bot/README.md

 ## Features

 *   Tweets every 4 hours.
-*   Fetches a random quote from the [Quotable API](https://github.com/lukePeavey/quotable).
+*   Selects a random quote from `quotes.json`.
-*   Translates the quote into a varied and creative "cat language".
-*   Includes the original English quote in the tweet for context.
+*   Includes the original English quote and its pre-translated cat version in the tweet.
 *   Truncates tweets to 280 characters to comply with Twitter's limit.

 ## Setup